Firas Al-Khatib: Retirement

 On 29 September 2019, Al-Khatib announced his retirement from football after spending the whole summer without a club.
 He finished his career scoring 349 goals to achieve the 19th place in the list of world's best goal scorer of 21st century, as well as being the all-time top scorer of all Kuwaiti domestic competitions with 210 goals.
+He was also the all-time top scorer in the Kuwaiti Premier League, with 162 goals, before Bader Al-Mutawa broke his record in 2024.

 International career

 Between 2001 and 2002, Al-Khatib played for the Syrian U-17 team.
 He played for Syria in the AFC U-17 Championship 2002 in the United Arab Emirates and was part of the Syrian U-23 team that participated in the AFC Olympic qualification campaign for the 2004 Summer Olympics.

 Al-Khatib was a regular for the Syria national football team from 2001 to 2012.
 His international debut was at the FIFA World Cup qualification 2002, when he came on as a substitute for Khaled Al Zaher in the match against Philippine on 4 May 2001 in the Al-Hamadaniah Stadium in Aleppo.
 On 11 May 2001 he scored one goal in the FIFA World Cup qualification 2002 match against Laos the match was finished 9–0 for Syria.

 From 2012 to 2017, Al-Khatib boycotted the Syrian national football team to protest president Bashar al-Assad and his government's airstrikes against Al-Khatib's hometown of Homs.
 On 23 March 2017, al-Khatib re-joined Syrian national football team and expressed support for Assad.

 He was not included in the final squad of 2019 AFC Asian Cup after getting injured about a month before the tournament, although, he claimed that he was capable of participating if the manager called him because his injury was minor and he could be part of the second match at least.
 It was really disappointing to him as he mentioned many times on Bein Sports as he was one of the pundits there during the tournament.
-He was one of the first people who asked to sack Stange after the lost against Jordan.
-In an interview diffused 20 March 2019, he denied any rows between players about the captaincy before and during Asian cup 2019, and denied also what Omar Al Somah said earlier about falling out for the captaincy armband.
+He was one of the first people who asked to sack coach Bernd Stange after the loss against Jordan.
+In an interview diffused 20 March 2019, he denied any rows between players about the captaincy before and during the Asian Cup, and denied also what Omar Al Somah said earlier about falling out for the captaincy armband.

 On 5 September 2019, Al Khatib played against Philippine in the 2022 FIFA World Cup qualification; hence he became the first Asian and seventh footballer in total to participate in six different World Cup qualifiers, other footballers are: Gianluigi Buffon, Essam El Hadary, Pat Jennings, Russell Latapy, Víctor René Mendieta Ocampo and Dwight Yorke.